basavyr/workflow-diagrams/README.md

-# workflow-diagrams
+# Workflow Diagrams

+## View physical concepts in a clear & concise structure

-A collection of diagrams mainly related to Physics topics, such as Nuclear Structure, Quantum Mechanics, and more.
+A collection of diagrams mainly related to Physics topics, such as Nuclear Structure, Quantum Mechanics, and others.
+Each topic will be structured in a conenient way, with only the essential information that is needed in order to get a *good grasp* on the topic at hand,

 * Some diagrams with concepts from Computer Science are also available. 💻
 * Content will be continously extended. ⚙️